oracle-livelabs/converged/microservices-cicd/liquibase-jenkins-flow/liquibase-jenkins-flow.md

     no changes added to commit (use "git add" and/or "git commit -a")
     ```

-4. Commit Changes To Version Control
+4. Commit changes to version control.

     Depending on how you cloned your repository to Cloud Shell, you may need to generate a Personal Access Token (PAT).
 If the below git push command prompts for a username/password, please follow these instructions to generate a PAT for authentication, ticking "repo" for scope.